 There are a lot of things to take into account, but remember that your money and assets are at stake, so choosing the right exchange does warrant some time and attention.
 Another way to start investing in crypto is via a custodial platform like the SoFi Invest® brokerage app.
 You can set up an Active Invest account easily and securely, and from there add your crypto account and start trading!

-SoFi doesn’t offer a crypto wallet or staking, but you can trade dozens of different crypto 24/7 from the convenience of your phone or mobile device.
+SoFi doesn’t offer a crypto wallet or staking, but you can trade over 20 different crypto 24/7 from the convenience of your phone or mobile device.

 Which crypto exchanges are considered the most secure?

 Generally, the biggest and most popular crypto exchanges are considered the most secure, as they have the most users and likely the biggest teams supporting their networks.
 They also have the most to lose from a potential hack or security snafu.

 What do consumers look for in a crypto exchange?